 If a cycle is set to have you review your shared files every, say 60 days, you'll be notified and asked to check if the sharing is still needed when you approach that deadline.
 The notification email will come seven, three, and one day before a file is set to be unshared.

 The email notifications list the files about to be unshared and the date it will happen.

 If you want to extend the sharing of a file or unshare it right now, simply click the blue button Review these files.
-This will take you to the web-overlay.

 Is that really it?